neuronessolutions/Shellbots.ai/Tutorials/Tuto07 - Dynamics 365 Business Central and AI data generation.md

 ![vendorcardbusinesscentral_3](https://github.com/nuage365/Shellbots.ai/assets/102873102/88a17267-867d-41f3-868c-88cf27d93ca9)

-## Creating extension functions for BC in shellbots
+## Creating extension functions for Microsoft Dynamics 365 Business Central in shellbots
 - For the client's needs, we created several functions to easily query ERP objects and table structures outside of Business Central.
   - **bc_addinstance** (see Tuto02)
   - **bc_getinstance** (see Tuto02)